AlexHentschel/python-tutorials/01_setup_python/01_setup_python.md

 Get the latest PyCharm from [jetbrains](https://www.jetbrains.com/pycharm/).
    I found the `Community Edition` (free) to be fully sufficient.
    Installer is straight forward.
-If you are following my directory structure outlines above, you could install it in
+If you are following my directory structure outlined above, you could install it in
    ```
    /Users/alex/Development/Python/pycharm
    ```